PsiQ/qref/docs/development.md

 ## Setting up development environment

-QART uses [Poetry](https://python-poetry.org/) for managing dependencies.
+QREF uses [Poetry](https://python-poetry.org/) for managing dependencies.
 Therefore, we recommend you use Poetry to setup your environment.
 However, if you insist on not using Poetry, the more traditional way of using editable install with `pip` is still avaiable.